 It's difficult to predict with certainty whether the Oregon housing market will crash or not in response to rising interest rates.
 While higher interest rates can have a cooling effect on the housing market, it's important to consider other factors that could impact the market as well.

 One such factor is the strength of Oregon's economy.
-According to the latest data from the Bureau of Labor Statistics, Oregon's unemployment rate was 4.8% in January 2023, which is lower than the national average.
+According to the latest data from the Bureau of Labor Statistics, Oregon's unemployment rate was 3.6% in Oct 2023, which was lower than the national average.
 Additionally, the state has seen strong job growth in recent years, particularly in industries like technology and healthcare.

 Another factor to consider is the supply and demand dynamics of the housing market.
 While interest rates are rising, there is still a significant shortage of housing inventory in many parts of Oregon, particularly in urban areas like Portland.
 This can help support home prices even as interest rates increase.

 It's also worth noting that while interest rates have risen in recent months, they are still historically low compared to previous decades.
 This means that while some buyers may be priced out of the market due to higher rates, there will still be many who can afford to buy homes.